kvnloughead/blog/src/posts/new-gh-repo.md

 tags: ['Automation', 'Git', 'GitHub', 'Bash']
 ---

-Today I'm going to walk you through writing a Bash script to automate a common task: creating a new repo on github, setting it as the remote of a local repo, and making your first push to the new repo.
-This will require you to use Github's [command line interface](https://github.com/cli/cli), so make sure you've got that set up before you try this out.
+Today I'm going to walk you through writing a Bash script to automate a common task: creating a new repo on GitHub, setting it as the remote of a local repo, and making your first push to the new repo.
+This will require you to use GitHub's [command line interface](https://github.com/cli/cli), so make sure you've got that set up before you try this out.

 I'm working on Windows using Windows Subsystem for Linux (WSL2).
 With some modifications, the same script should be implementable on any \*nix OS.